We are currently experiencing some technical issues. If you are having issues placing your order, please check back in a little while.

 a drug test displays a positive result for thc

-Delta 8 THC & Failing Drug Tests: What You Need To Know
+Delta 8 THC & Drug Tests: What You Need To Know

 Can Delta 8 THC cause a failed drug test?
-In certain circumstances, it can.
+In many circumstances, it can.

 It might be more accurate to say that Delta 8 can lead to a positive test result for THC.
 That would usually be seen as evidence that someone consumed Delta 9 THC, the most common cannabinoid found in cannabis plants.